theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

   [...]
 ```

 Note we'll mount it under a reserved directory so users can safely call  `{{ partial "hugo-icons/icon" "cart" }}` .
-This way we won't collide with another module having an `icon` partial.
+This way we won't collide with another module having its own `icon` partial.

 And our very basic partial: